remacs/remacs/README.md

 * make check-maybe
   Like "make check", but run only the tests for files which have unresolved prerequisites.

-You can also run the elisp test suite from the directory "test".
-It's possible to run single tests, e.g. `make src/data-tests`.

 ## Design Goals